DevangVamja/Fraud-Detection/README.md

-# probable-1
+# Fraud-Detection
-First file in git-hub
-Testing various tutorials
+The data used in this experiment can be found at **https://www.kaggle.com/datasets/ealaxi/paysim1**